-Use our search by tyre size / vehicle model function to find the correct tyres and wheels for your vehicle.
+Use our search by tyre size / vehicle model to find the correct tyres for your vehicle.

 The tyre speed rating chart was established to match the speed capability of the tyre to that of the vehicle.
 View the speed rating chart for South Africa below.